Passions, Rock Bottom Revelations, and the Challenge Ahead

 Inherent within us is a deep-seated understanding that we are destined for something extraordinary.
 While only a handful of people choose to delve into the specific purpose designed for them, and an even smaller number fully commit to embodying it, the majority often dismiss their calling, burying it deep within themselves.
 The decision to disregard one’s calling is a widespread occurrence influenced by the rational mind or ego.

-The ego will have us believe that an innate purpose or calling is baseless.
-This perspective is propagated by the ego’s desire for a higher status in the trajectory of our lives, overshadowing intuition.
+The ego will have us believe that an innate “purpose” or “calling” is bogus.
+This perspective is propagated by the ego’s desire for a higher status in our lives, overshadowing intuition.
 Intuition operates as a distinct mind unto itself, connected to a boundless, divine source and residing within the body’s core.
-In contrast to the ego, which sustains an ongoing mental dialogue to assert its desires, the intuitive mind conveys wisdom through bodily sensations resembling emotions, often called a gut instinct.
+In contrast to the ego, which sustains an ongoing mental dialogue to assert its desires, the intuitive mind conveys wisdom through an inner Knowing, often called a gut instinct or sixth sense.

 Intuition serves a broader purpose than merely alerting us to potential dangers or close calls.
 Its primary function is to steer us toward our authentic selves (i.e., our calling).
-It possesses knowledge of who we are and who we are destined to become, aiming to assist us in unraveling that identity.
+It possesses knowledge of who we are and who we are destined to become, and its purpose is to assist us in unraveling that identity.

 II.